MehrdadHosseinNejad74/Mustang-Dashboard/README.md

 ## Mustang Dashboard

-A beautiful mustang dashboard that consists of two pages (routs).
+A beautiful mustang dashboard that consists of two pages (route).
 * Login Page :
     * header : beautiful cover image with  ShaderMask
     * form : login forms and start key with sound effect